Notes, Scales & Chords – How Music Works

 So now that you know some basic music theory it’s time to get into how music works.
 The first thing we’re gonna talk about is musical notes and scales.

 Knowing how music works is important when you’re making it.
+It’s important when learning how to make beats or even learning how to rap or how to sing.
 It sounds simple, but many people that get into beat making or singing/rapping don’t understand how it works.

 It can be pretty complex and mathematical but we’re not getting into all that here.
 These are the basics of what you need to know now.